Projects

 Khmer Script Line Breaking

 Line breaking is a two stage process.
 First, possible line break opportunities are identified in a string, then one of these is chosen as the point at which the line is broken into two strings.
 Line breaking, ideally, occurs at word boundaries.
+This paper will consider the most prevalent open source line breaking algorithm used for Khmer script text, and that is provided in the International Components for Unicode (ICU) library, made available by IBM.
+View the full paper for additional details.

 Academic Year 2012 (June 2012 - May 2013)